 Equity release schemes have risen in the popularity stakes over the past 12 months.
 With regular articles in the tabloids, and increasing government awareness, lifetime mortgages have certainly raised the bar.
-But how does equity release actually work in the whole scheme of things, and why has it become such topical subject matter for those looking for a comfortable lifestyle in retirement?
+But how does equity release work in the whole scheme of things, and why has it become such topical subject matter for those looking for a comfortable lifestyle in retirement?

 Equity release workings